cs1302uga/cs1302-tutorials/unix/README.rst

 ++++++++

-On Odin, the shell that is launched when you login (i.e., the *login shell*) is GNU bash.
+On Odin, the shell that is launched when you login (i.e., the *login shell*) is GNU `bash <bash>`__.
 GNU is an extensive collection of free programs maintained by the Free Software Foundation.
 The word "GNU" is a |racronym|_ that stands for "GNU's Not Unix!"
-While GNU's provides implementations of most programs people associate with Unix, some Unix-like operating systems have different implementations.
+While the GNU project provides implementations of most programs that people associate with Unix, some Unix-like operating systems utilize different implementations.

 .. |racronym| replace:: recursive acronym
 .. _racronym: https://en.wikipedia.org/wiki/Recursive_acronym

 ``pwd``
 +++++++